catena-labs/ack-lab-sdk/examples/paywall/app/api/chat/fixed-price/README.md

 **Why we do this:**

-- `sdk.verifyPaymentReceipt()` cryptographically validates that the receipt is authentic and hasn't been tampered with
+- `agent.verifyPaymentReceipt()` cryptographically validates that the receipt is authentic and hasn't been tampered with
 - Checking our database ensures we only deliver products for payments we actually requested - this prevents replay attacks where someone might try to use a valid receipt from a different merchant
 - The two-step verification (cryptographic + database lookup) provides strong security guarantees